Chaklader/analyze_ab_test_results/NOTES.md

 Many feel that R-squared isn't a great measure (which is possibly true), but I would argue that using cross-validation can assist us with validating any measure that helps us understand the fit of a model to our data.
 Here(opens in a new tab), you can find one such argument explaining why one individual doesn't care for R-squared.

+# Multiple Linear Regression

+# Variance Inflation Factor (VIF) & Multicollinearity

+The Variance Inflation Factor (VIF) is a crucial statistical measure used to detect and quantify multicollinearity in regression analysis - when two or more predictors in a model are highly correlated with each other.
+The formula VIFᵢ = 1/(1 - R²ᵢ) tells us how much the variance of a coefficient is "inflated" due to this correlation.
+Think of it like a warning system: a VIF of 1 means no correlation issues, but as it gets higher (especially above 5), it signals that your predictors might be too closely related, which can make your model unreliable.
+The common fix is either removing one of the correlated variables or combining them in a meaningful way.
+It's like having two very similar ingredients in a recipe - sometimes you need to choose one or find a way to blend them effectively.

+## VIF Formula
+VIFᵢ = 1/(1 - R²ᵢ)

+Where:
+- VIFᵢ is the variance inflation factor for predictor i
+- R²ᵢ is the R-squared from regressing predictor i on all other predictors

+## Key Points About VIF:

+1. **Purpose**
+   - Measures the severity of multicollinearity
+   - Quantifies how much variance is inflated due to correlation with other predictors

+2. **Interpretation**
+   - VIF = 1: No correlation with other predictors
+   - VIF > 1: Some correlation exists
+   - VIF > 5: Potential multicollinearity problem
+   - VIF > 10: Serious multicollinearity problem

+3. **Properties**
+   - Always ≥ 1
+   - Higher values indicate stronger multicollinearity
+   - Directly related to tolerance (TOL = 1/VIF)

+4. **Usage Guidelines**
+   - Monitor VIFs during regression analysis
+   - Consider removing predictors with high VIFs
+   - Look for alternative predictors
+   - Consider dimensionality reduction techniques

+5. **Limitations**
+   - Only detects linear relationships
+   - Sensitive to sample size
+   - May not capture complex interactions

+## Dealing with High VIFs:
+1. Remove highly correlated predictors
+2. Create interaction terms
+3. Use regularization techniques
+4. Apply principal component analysis (PCA)
+5. Center variables around their means

+We would like x-variables to be related to the response, but not to be related to one another.
+When our x-variables are correlated with one another, this is known as multicollinearity.
+Multicollinearity has two potential negative impacts.
+As you saw in the previous example,

+   1. The expected relationships between your x-variables and the response may not hold when multicollinearity is present.
+That is, you may expect a positive relationship between the explanatory variables and the response (based on the bivariate relationships), but in the multiple linear regression case, it turns out the relationship is negative.

+   2. Our hypothesis testing results may not be reliable.
+It turns out that having correlated explanatory variables means that our coefficient estimates are less stable.
+That is, standard deviations (often called standard errors) associated with your regression coefficients are quite large.
+Therefore, a particular variable might be useful for predicting the response, but because of the relationship it has with other x-variables, you will no longer see this association.

+We have also looked at two different ways of identifying multicollinearity:

+   1. Looking at the correlation of each explanatory variable with each other explanatory variable (with a plot or the correlation coefficient).

+   2. Looking at VIFs for each variable.

+When VIFs are greater than 10, this suggests that multicollinearity is certainly a problem in your model.
+Some experts even suggest that VIFs greater than 5 can be problematic.
+In most cases, not just one VIF is high, but rather many VIFs are high, as these are measures of how related variables are with one another.

+The most common way of working with correlated explanatory variables in a multiple linear regression model is simply to remove one of the variables that is most related to the other variables.
+Choosing an explanatory variable that you aren't interested in, or isn't as important to you, is a common choice.

+Video Transcript

+0:01

+It is possible to fit linear models that look like non-linear models,

+0:06

+by adding higher order terms, like interactions,

+0:09

+quadratics, cubics, and even higher order values to your model.

+0:14

+Though these higher order terms might allow you to better predict your response,

+0:18

+I often shy away from using these types of terms,

+0:20

+unless I specifically see the relationship in the data.

+0:24

+Adding these terms makes interpreting the results of your data more complex,

+0:28

+and the interpretations you had for lower order terms,

+0:31

+like the slopes on square footage,

+0:33

+or for the slope on the level of a categorical variable,

+0:36

+are no longer easily interpreted when these terms show up in higher order terms.

+0:41

+Let's try adding some of these higher order terms to your model,

+0:44

+just so you can see how they might work and how to identify when to use one.

+It's possible to fit linear models that look like non-linear models by adding higher order terms, like:

+Interactions
+Quadratics
+Cubics
+Higher order values
+While these higher order terms might allow you to better predict your response, adding these terms makes interpreting your results more complex.
+In addition, interpretations for lower order terms like slope, are not easily interpreted.

+in the next exercise, you will practice using higher order terms in your model and learn to identify when to use them.